rpede/MobileProgramming24/tricks.md

 </manifest>
 ```

-Where banner is a 320x180px PNG.
+Where banner is a 320x180px PNG located at `android/app/src/main/res/drawable/banner.png`.